Torneio do Brasil

 Notes on the cars:

 - March 722 (Pedro de Lamare): New for STP-March number two driver Niki Lauda for F2 in 1972 (won at Oulton Park in March), then for Pedro de Lamare in Torneio do Brasil.
 To Robert Cooper (High Wycombe, Buckinghamshire) for Formula Atlantic 1973, and rebuilt mid-season to 73B spec.
-Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath) for Irish Formula Atlantic in 1974, 1975 and early 1976.
+Retained for early 1974, then sold to Dairmuid McFeeley (Clonee, Dunboyne, County Meath, Ireland) for Irish Formula Atlantic in 1974, 1975 and early 1976.
 To John Ledlie in 1976, then sold to Richard Lester (Yoxall, Staffordshire) for sprints from 1978 to 1984.
-Via four other owners to John Gale (Sydney, Australia) 2006.
-Sold to Steve Weller (Sydney, Australia) in 2017.
+With Keith Wanklyn (Wimborne) for hillclimbs from 1985 to 1990.
+Via three other owners to John Gale (Sydney, NSW, Australia) 2006.
+Sold to Australian-resident Englishman Steve Weller (Sydney, NSW) in 2017, who moved the car to the UK.

 - Surtees TS10 (Lian Duarté): A new car built up for the Matchbox Team Surtees F2 team in mid-1972, and first raced by Dieter Quester at the Österreichring in early July.
 Raced later in the season by Carlos Pace, John Surtees and Mike Hailwood.
 It is almost certainly the car raced by Lian Duarté in the F2 Torneio do Brasil.
 Sold to Silvio Moser for 1973, repainted in Marlboro livery, and used regularly through the 1973 F2 season.
 Raced by Alberto Colombo at Vallelunga at the end of the season.
 According to Beat Schenker, Moser's mechanic, the Surtees was sold to a Mr Herber, from Ticino, who planned to use it in the Swiss national championship.
 Beat recalls that he crashed on his second or third outing, and believes the car may have been a total loss.

-- Chevron B20 ["F2-3"?]
-(David Morgan): Appeared as a second Chevron Cars F2 entry for John Watson at Oulton Park in September 1972.
+- Chevron B20 [72-2] (David Morgan): Chevron Racing Team entry in Formula 2 in 1972, raced by Peter Gethin and Vic Elford.
+Gethin won at Pau in early May.
+Also raced by John Watson with a 1900cc Cosworth FVC in the Rothmans 5000.
 Believed to be the car leased by Ed Reeves for David Morgan to race in the Torneio do Brasil at the end of the year.
-Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping before the cockpit.
+Morgan crashed in practice at Interlagos when the car hit the Armco barrier head on and went between the two sections, luckily stopping just before the cockpit.
 The car was "extremely badly bent" and a fortunately unhurt Morgan had to be cut out of the car.
-It is likely that the would not have been repairable after this, but it is possible it was the basis of the later Nelson Todd car.
+It is likely that the car would not have been repairable after this, but it is possible it survived in some form.

 - Brabham BT38 (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
 Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.